 Sure enough, one might say that this is a rather laissez-faire form of animal mothers in Galapagos caring for their young, especially given the fact that they usually leave their pups to their own devices.
 But in a place as paradisaical as Galapagos, where many species are in heaven with the absence of apex predators, it makes perfect sense!

 It just so happens that numerous waved albatrosses – one of the largest birds in all Galapagos – are currently in the process of becoming mothers!
 That’s right!
 It’s during this time of year that they’re highly busy stretching their beaks out and getting their courtship on!
 And what’s more?
 The mothers of these elegant and gargantuan birds aren’t alone in their endeavor to raise their newborns: albatross fathers jump in to lend a hand, too.
-Both parents will work in tandem as a “tag team” of sorts, with one parent heading out to find food while the other keeps the newborn safe and warm.
+Both parents will work in tandem as a “tag-team” of sorts, with one parent heading out to find food while the other keeps the newborn safe and warm.

 It’s a known fact that penguins mate for life.
 A little less known fact is that they also build the nest and incubate together, sharing duties and taking turns.
 Even though this month we are celebrating mothers in particular, both Mother and Father’s Day celebrate the same thing: the instinctive love and care that parents have for their young (in most species).
 So, on this special day, why not acknowledge both parents of this incredibly rare species!

 Galapagos penguins build their nests along the rocky shores, usually protected from the sunlight.
 When the time comes, the female lays one or two eggs that are incubated for up to 40 days by both parents!
 Once they hatch, they take turns looking after the babies while one parent heads out in search of food.
-Talk about team work!
+Talk about teamwork!

 Up to a whopping one and a half years is how long it will take until mother frigatebirds leave their babies to their own devices.
 This makes them contenders for having one of the longest periods of post-fledging of any bird.
 Why the long wait?
 This is how long it takes for newborns to grow their adult plumage and finally venture out into the wild independently!
 Similar to the way the waved albatrosses behave, frigatebirds in Galapagos will take on the task of raising their young jointly – both mother and father participate in raising their young throughout this entire period.

 And that’s it, folks!
-Now you know a little about some extraordinary ways in which animals mothers in Galapagos take care of their young.
+Now you know a little about some extraordinary ways in which animal mothers in Galapagos take care of their young.
 On behalf of Yacht La Pinta, we want to wish all the caring mothers out there a Happy Mother’s Day!